-Current evidence suggests that the appendix is indeed a very important organ that helps in the immune functions of the bowel.
-It is believed to house "good bacteria" and releases these good bacteria into the bowel to aid the normal balance and function of gut from time to time.
+The appendix was once thought be a vestigial organ in humans, a remnant of evolution.
+It is rare to find an appendix in other animals; very few species have an appendix.
+Current evidence suggests the appendix is indeed a very important organ that helps in the immune functions of the bowel.
+It is believed to house and release "good bacteria" into the bowel to aid the normal balance and function of the gut.

 The exact cause of appendicitis is not known.

 The appendix, like the other parts of our intestine, has a lumen.
 On the wall of the lumen, there are some lymph nodes.
 The cells on the wall of the appendix also secret mucus to keep the appendix lubricated inside.

 Appendicitis occurs when the lumen of the appendix becomes blocked for whatever reason and bugs (bacteria) then multiply inside the debris formed due to the blockade and infect the wall of the appendix.

 Any blockage leads to a reduction in the blood supply to the part of the appendix below the level of the obstruction.
 Once the blood supply of any part of the body is reduced, bacteria tend to grow fast there, and colonize the dying tissue.
 This is understandable because the blood provides nutrients as well as regular supply of white blood cells which act to curtail infection.

 So, what are the things that could cause blockage of the lumen of the appendix and cause appendicitis?
 They include:

 Other causes of appendicitis that has been reported include:

 Is appendicitis contagious?
 No Appendicitis is not spread by touching someone or coming in contact with an infection of any type.